HELOC & Home Equity Loan Rates Apr 4, 2026 | Tim Popp

 • Choose a Home Equity Loan if:

-• You need a specific amount of money upfront for a single, large expense (e.g., consolidating all debt, a full roof replacement).
+• You need a specific amount upfront for a single, large expense (e.g., consolidating all debt, a full roof replacement).

 • You prefer the stability of a fixed interest rate and predictable monthly payments.